pcdslab/PCDSLab.github.io/README.md

 This new announcement won't yet be public.
 The next section shows you how to do that.

 The same basic process is used to add protocols, team members, etc.

+If you are doing something new and more complex changes then you can follow the steps in #Complex Changes.
+For usual things follow the steps below.

+## Add your self as team member
+1. Fork a local copy at https://github.com/pcdslab/PCDSLab.github.io
+2. Change directory to \team\_posts
+3. Copy one of the .md files and rename it as follows: Date_when_you_joined_lab-LastName-FirstName.md
+4. Put in all the relevant information in the .md file above.
+5. Put in your picture in assets/images/team/Last_name_picture.jpg (make sure that the dimension of your picture is same as Dr. Saeed - this makes it a nice grid-like structure)
+6. Once you are done with this - commit your changes and push to the main branch (with appropriate comments).
+7. Pull request from the forked repo for merging the changes (with appropriate comments).
+8. website administrator will review and approve.

+## Complex Changes (follow this)
+Here's a step-by-step guide to making (more complex) modifications to the site, focused initially on adding typical content.
+You'll need a working Ruby installation, with gems for Jekyll, GitHub Pages, and their dependencies installed.
+For now, if you need help getting set up, ask someone who's already up and running.

+If you're a member of the [Drummond Lab team](https://github.com/orgs/drummondlab/teams/drummond-lab-team), you have access to the website repository.

+To clone the repository, making a local copy on your machine:

+	git clone git@github.com:drummondlab/drummondlab.github.io

+Enter your local repository and check out the `staging` branch, where you'll make changes before promoting them to the `master` branch and publishing them:

+	cd drummondlab.github.io
+	git checkout staging

 ## Updating the public site